OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 *   You credit us by saying it’s from BBC News, bbc.co.uk/news or bbc.com/news putting the text and hyperlink in a prominent place nearby
 *   You don’t add our branding, logos and so on, except for any branding that’s already embedded in the feed

-Read about how to set up a feed here.
+Read about how to set up a news feed here.

 For BBC radio RSS feeds read this.